helge17/tuxguitar/TuxGuitar/doc/README.md

 ## Installation

-You can find ready to use installation packages for Linux, Windows, MacOS, FreeBDS and Android on
+You can find ready to use installation packages for Linux, Windows, MacOS, FreeBSD and Android on

 https://github.com/helge17/tuxguitar/releases/